Justice Technology Review

 Authors who wish to appeal an editorial decision should submit a written appeal to the co-editors-in-chief within 30 days of the decision, explaining the grounds for appeal.
 Appeals are considered by a co-editor who was not involved in the original decision.
 The journal aims to resolve appeals within 30 days.

-Complaints about any aspect of the journal's editorial or publication practices may be directed to [email protected].
+Complaints about any aspect of the journal's editorial or publication practices may be directed to legaldesignlab@law.stanford.edu.
 The editors will investigate and respond within 30 days.

 Archiving and preservation

 As an overlay journal, the Justice Technology Review relies on arXiv and SSRN as its primary archiving infrastructure.
 Both repositories are established, long-term scholarly archives. arXiv is supported by Cornell University and the Simons Foundation.
 SSRN is operated by Elsevier.
-Each published paper also receives a Crossref DOI that provides a permanent, resolvable identifier regardless of any changes to the journal's website.

 Endogeny policy